jessepav/lacygoill-wiki-backup/tmux/option.md

 ## What does it mean for tmux to detect in a window
 ### some activity?

-A process has produced new output.
+A process has written new output on the terminal.

 ###
 ### the bell?